 Welcome to breathtaking Sedona, AZ!
-Sedona is absolutely a vacation destination in its own right, but many visitors find themselves here just on their way to the Grand Canyon.
+Sedona is absolutely a vacation destination in its own right, but many visitors find themselves here jon their way to the Grand Canyon or part of their big American Southwest Adventure.
 If a visit to the Grand Canyon part of your plan, we highly recommend that you book yourself a Sedona hotel room or vacation rental for a couple of nights.
 Sedona is also a fantastic home base to visit all of what northern Arizona has to offer.
 From Sedona jeep tours, hiking, Slide Rock, and Oak Creek Canyon to spiritual healing, massages, psychic readings and energy vortexes, Sedona will have your senses buzzing for days!

 Sedona, AZ has become a mecca for all sorts of communities: spiritual healers, mountain bikers, hikers, artists, nature photographers, and even filmmakers.
 This vibrant and stunning area of Arizona's ability to attract and accommodate so many walks of life has created and nurtured an eclectic, unique culture unlike anywhere you've ever experienced.
 Sedona is truly one of a kind, and visiting Sedona will be an experience not easily forgotten.